fish-shell/fish-shell/doc_src/cmds/break.rst

 See Also
 --------

-- the :ref:`continue <cmd-continue>` command, to skip the remainder of the current iteration of the current inner loop
+- the :doc:`continue <continue>` command, to skip the remainder of the current iteration of the current inner loop